gia-guar/JARVIS-ChatGPT/README.md

 # Key words:
-- to stop just say 'OK THANKS' at some point;
+- to stop or save the chat, just say 'OK THANKS' at some point;
 - To summon JARVIS voice just say 'HEY JARVIS' at some point;

 <span style="color:grey">*not ideal i know but works for now*</span>